-GBS 769- Carcinogenesis (Lalita Samant and Rajeev Samant) This course is intended to introduce the concepts in carcinogenesis, followed by understanding the etiology, molecular events and signaling pathways involved.
+GBS 747- Carcinogenesis (Lalita Samant and Rajeev Samant) This course is intended to introduce the concepts in carcinogenesis, followed by understanding the etiology, molecular events and signaling pathways involved.
 Topics include Oncogenes and tumor suppressor genes, cancer stem cells, DNA damage and repair, cell cycle, apoptosis and cell death, and developmental signaling in cancer.

-GBS 770- Pathobiology of Cancer (Isam-Eldin Eltoum) In this course, students will gain an understanding of the pathology and epidemiology of cancer in general and an appreciation of the gross, histologic and molecular pathology of cancers of multiple organs, including the brain, lungs, skin, breast, prostate, colon, bone marrow and lymph nodes.
+GBS 770- Pathobiology of Cancer (Diana Murro-Lin) In this course, students will gain an understanding of the pathology and epidemiology of cancer in general and an appreciation of the gross, histologic and molecular pathology of cancers of multiple organs, including the brain, lungs, skin, breast, prostate, colon, bone marrow and lymph nodes.
 The students will learn the basis of the pathologic classification of cancers of particular organs, including the gross, microscopic and molecular features that aid in classification.
 The clinical implications (i.e., prognostication and treatment) of the classification systems will be discussed.
-Note: this module will be provided every odd year, and both first and second year students will be take the course in the year it is offered.